A Convergent Generalized Krylov Subspace Method for Compressed Sensing MRI Reconstruction with Gradient-Driven Denoisers: Introduction

 In the past decade, deep learning (DL) has gained prominence in MRI reconstruction due to its capacity to learn complex image priors directly from large training datasets~\cite{heckel2024deep}.
 Roughly speaking, DL-based approaches can be broadly categorized into end-to-end networks~\cite{Wang2016.etal} and physics-driven unrolled algorithms~\cite{aggarwal2018modl,gilton2021deep,ramzi2022nc}.
 Recently, generative models have emerged as a powerful class for modeling priors in MRI, achieving impressive results across various settings~\cite{chung2022score}.

-An alternative to classical DL pipelines is the Plug-and-Play (PnP)~\cite{venkatakrishnan2013plug} and REgularization-by-Denoising (RED)~\cite{romano2017little} frameworks.
-PnP and RED integrate powerful convolutional neural networks (CNNs) based denoisers into iterative reconstruction algorithms and have demonstrated competitive performance in various imaging tasks~\cite{sreehari2016plug,Meinhardt.etal2017,Buzzard.etal2018,hong2019acceleration,zhang2021plug,hong2024provable}.
-Unlike end-to-end or unrolled DL methods that require retraining for each imaging task, PnP and RED leverage learned image priors to flexibly adapt to changes in the forward model without retraining.
+An alternative to classical DL pipelines is the Plug-and-Play (PnP)~\cite{venkatakrishnan2013plug} and REgularization-by-Denoising (RED)~\cite{romano2017little} frameworks. \MRcb{PnP and RED integrate powerful denoisers into iterative reconstruction algorithms and have demonstrated competitive performance across various imaging tasks~\cite{sreehari2016plug,Meinhardt.etal2017,Buzzard.etal2018,hong2019acceleration,zhang2021plug,hong2024provable}.
+Early PnP/RED frameworks employed classical denoisers such as the median filter~\cite{huang1979fast}, non-local means~\cite{buades2005non}, and BM3D~\cite{dabov2007image}.
+As convolutional neural network (CNN)–based denoisers have shown superior performance to classical ones, modern PnP/RED methods typically integrate CNN-based denoisers.} Unlike end-to-end or unrolled DL methods that require retraining for each imaging task, PnP and RED leverage learned image priors to flexibly adapt to changes in the forward model without retraining.
 This adaptability is particularly beneficial in CS MRI reconstruction, where scan-specific variations (e.g., different sampling trajectories and patient-specific sensitivity maps) are common.
-See~\cite{ahmad2020plug} for a review of PnP methods in MRI reconstruction.
+See~\cite{ahmad2020plug} for a review of PnP methods \MRcb{that incorporate both classical and CNN-based denoisers} in MRI reconstruction.

 Despite the empirical success of PnP and RED, their theoretical convergence guarantees remain an active area of research; see~\cite{chan2017plug,reehorst2018regularization,Buzzard.etal2018,ryu2019plug,terris2020building,kamilov2023plug}.
 These works typically require that the denoisers either approximate maximum a posteriori or minimum mean squared error estimators, or satisfy the nonexpansiveness condition.
 However, many successful denoisers—especially those based on CNNs—do not satisfy these assumptions.
 As a result, PnP and RED with such denoisers cannot be rigorously interpreted as optimization algorithms.
 Although optimization-free perspectives have been proposed, understanding the behavior of these frameworks remains challenging~\cite{Buzzard.etal2018}.
 One alternative is to train denoisers with additional regularization that enforces a bounded Lipschitz constant~\cite{ryu2019plug,terris2020building}.
 However, guaranteeing strict and tight boundedness in practice remains an open challenge.